publicissapient-france/drone_company/README.md

 # Move your drone

- Type of command to send for moving your drone :
+Type of command to send to move your drone :

 ```
 {